Manasa-bejugam/smartParking/milestone1.md

 This is my first milestone report out of four for the Infosys Springboard internship.
 Even though my domain is Java Tech, this milestone focused on learning web development fundamentals using Node.js and JavaScript.
 I understand we'll be moving to Java in later milestones, but starting with these basics helped me understand how web applications work.

-For this milestone, I built a basic Smart Parking System to practice the concepts they taught us.
+For this milestone, I built "ParkEase", a Smart Parking System to practice the concepts they taught us.

 ---

 ## Project Overview

-I created a simple web application for managing parking spaces.
+I created a modern web application for managing parking spaces.
 It's not a complete project - just a learning exercise to understand backend and frontend development basics.

 **What it does:**
 - Users can register and login